BrainCrumbz/ng2-aot-color-picker-sample/src/app/angular2-color-picker/README.md

 * exclude .ts files from linting
 * add newline to end of file in .ts files (tslint was complaining anyway)
 * remove private qualifier from a number of ColorPickerDirective properties
+* remove DynamicCpModule
+* declare inner directives and entry components in main module
+* replace Compiler with ComponentFactoryResolver